zeroluck/docs/sources/reference/lib/scim.md

 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);
 ScimResponse response = client.personSearch(attribute,value MediaType.APPLICATION_JSON);
-response.getStatusCode() // this will give you the Status code String result = response.getResponseBodyString(); // this will give you Response body
+response.getStatusCode() // this will give you the Status code String result = response.getResponseBodyString(); // this will give you response body
 ```

-Where attribute is the attribute name, and value is the value you’re looking for.
+`attribute` is the attribute name, and `value` is the value you are
+looking for.